Darlington and Barnard Castle Railway: History

 The line was authorised by the Darlington and Barnard Castle Railway Act 1854 (17 & 18 Vict. c. cxv) and opened up to traffic in July 1856.
 The act had been through Parliament in the 18th century with the route been designated as a canal with branches south into Yorkshire.
 The railway proposal had been through the process of approval once before and was rejected due to local landowner opposition.
-A further act of Parliament (the Stockton and Darlington Railway Amalgamation Act 1858 21 & 22 Vict. c. cxvi act of 1858), subsumed the company into the Stockton & Darlington Railway.
-The line became the eastern link between Darlington and as part of the 51 mi South Durham & Lancashire Union Railway (SD&LUR), more commonly known as The Stainmore Line.
+A further act of Parliament, the Stockton and Darlington Railway Amalgamation Act 1858 (21 & 22 Vict. c. cxvi), subsumed the company into the Stockton and Darlington Railway.
+The line became the eastern link between Darlington and as part of the 51 mi South Durham and Lancashire Union Railway (SD&LUR), more commonly known as The Stainmore Line.

 The line followed the valley of the River Tees west of Darlington and was engineered with easy gradients, although the 1-in-81 west facing uphill bank between and was the steepest gradient on the 17 mi section between the two towns.
 (Note: The distance between Darlington and Barnard Castle as measured by the railway was 16+3/4 mi, but from the junction at Hopetown at Darlington North Road to Barnard Castle only involved laying 15 mi of new track.)
 During the construction period, heavy rains in October 1855 swept away two bridges being built over the River Tees by the contractors.
 The line was engineered by Thomas Bouch for £120,000.

 The line was originally single track from the junction at Hopetown, west of station, and was worked in one section by staff and ticket to Barnard Castle.
 After the Forcett Branch opened in 1867 (see below) the section from Hopetown to Piercebridge was doubled (the contract being let in May 1869).
 The line from Piercebridge to Forcett Junction was doubled the following year.
 Thereafter it was single to Barnard Castle; the section from Broomielaw to Barnard Castle was doubled in 1896, and at the same time a passing place was constructed at Winston.
 Piercebridge and Winston stations had two platforms, whereas and Broomielaw only had one platform each.
 The original station at Barnard Castle was closer to the town, but because of the distance between the original station and the one further north on the SD&LUR line, all passenger trains were concentrated on the second site which was a through site rather than the original terminus.
 The original station was then used as a goods facility, though, as it was no longer servicing passengers, the portico from the station entrance was moved to Saltburn Valley Gardens in 1867 as part of a memorial to Prince Albert.
 The line was single through Broomielaw with a junction to provide double track at the western end of the station area.
 The station at Broomielaw was a private halt for the owners of the nearby Streatlam Castle.
 The station was declared public in 1936 but did not appear in the LNER Timetable until June 1942.